Observational Scaling Laws and the Predictability of Language Model Performance: Acknowledgements

-\paragraph{Acknowledgements}
+\section{Acknowledgements}

 We thank Zitong Yang for his assistance with an early experiment of the project.
-We also thank Jimmy Ba, Yann Dubois, Pavan Kapanipathi, Lisa Li, Karthik Narasimhan, Ethan Perez, Chenglei Si, Tristan Thrush, Zitong Yang, Shunyu Yao, and the Hashimoto Group for their helpful discussions or feedback on the paper draft.
+We also thank Jimmy Ba, Yann Dubois, Honghua Dong, Pavan Kapanipathi, Lisa Li, Karthik Narasimhan, Ethan Perez, Chenglei Si, Tristan Thrush, Zitong Yang, Shunyu Yao, the Hashimoto Group, and anonymous reviewers for their helpful discussions or feedback on the paper draft.
 This project is not possible without the open-source contributions including HuggingFace, EleutherAI LM Eval Harness \citep{eval-harness}, Open LLM Leaderboard \citep{open-llm-leaderboard}, EvalPlus \citep{evalplus}, vLLM \citep{kwon2023vllm}, LMSys Chatbot Arena Leaderboard \citep{chiang2024chatbot}, and AlpacaEval Leaderboard \citep{alpaca_eval}.

 TH and YR were supported in part by gifts from the Tianqiao and Chrissy Chen Institute, Open Philanthropy, Amazon ARA, Meta, and IBM.
 Resources used in preparing this research were provided in part by the Province of Ontario, the Government of Canada through CIFAR, and companies sponsoring the Vector Institute.
 We acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), RGPIN-2021-03445.